Employee Wellness

 4 min read

-Jenny has attention deficit hyperactivity disorder (ADHD), a form of neurodivergence, which means her brain works differently than the brains of average, or neurotypical, people.
-In fact, studies have shown that ADHD brains can have structural differences in the areas responsible for regulating emotions, behavior, and attention; planning; and multitasking.
+Mark has attention deficit hyperactivity disorder (ADHD), a form of neurodivergence, which means his brain works differently than the brains of average, or neurotypical, people.
+In fact, studies have shown that ADHD brains can have structural differences in the areas responsible for decision-making, planning, focusing attention, multitasking, and regulating emotions.

 Neurodivergent employees have greater mental health challenges